Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 COOKIE DOUGH: If you are feeling less than ambitious but still craving s’mores, you could use store-bought cookie dough instead of making it from scratch.

-STEP ONE: Line 2 large baking sheets with parchment paper.
+STEP ONE: Line two large baking sheets with parchment paper.
 Set aside.

 marshmallows, graham crackers and chocolate bars broken into smaller pieces